Pact Contracts

 Transform mock files

 Some tools allow you to serialise their mocks to file.
-In this case, you can create a CLI tool to read the mock and transform it to Pact file.
-It is also common for teams to build custom mock servers using simply HTTP frameworks like ExpressJS with a set of JSON fixture files.
+In this case, you can create a CLI tool to read the mock and transform it into a Pact file.
+Teams also build custom mock servers using simply HTTP frameworks like ExpressJS with a set of JSON fixture files.
 One of the benefits of this approach is that if the mocking tool is used in multiple places and languages, you can reuse a single CLI tool.

 Examples include Mountebank and Wiremock.